 The residents of Springdale House are eager to reconnect with their Saint James friends!
 We’re in the process of making ongoing plans and forming a team for a variety of activities.
-Some of their suggestions are below.
-You don’t need to participate in all activities to be a Bridge Builder.
-Planned dates will likely be on Saturdays.
-Please sign up in the lobby or talk to Ann Patterson if interested (cell 703-407-0958, firstname.lastname@example.org).
+We have several dates (Saturday’s in August and early September) where we will help the residents clean up their common areas, do some yard work and then share dessert.
+Please sign up in the lobby or talk to Ann Patterson if interested, firstname.lastname@example.org).

 Saint James will be putting together another team for our 4th year to be a part of the Appalachian Service Project.
 We will work on the home of a low income senior or family in North Carolina this summer on July 15th-22nd.
 Cost is expected to be $350 per person + incidentals.
 Interested?
 See or email Linda or James (Linda@sjumc.net or James@sjumc.net).